shukapoo/rahti-demo/README.md

 # Rahti 0 to 1

-This demo repository shows how to deploy your first python application in Rahti directly from GitHub (using S2I utility).
-Further in this demo we explore some advance features/utilities of Rahti platform like auto-trigerring builds of applications, pod auto scaling etc.
+This demo repository shows how to deploy your application in Rahti (Container Cloud based on OpenShift) directly from GitHub (using S2I utility).
+Further, in this demo we explore some advance features/utilities of Rahti platform like auto-triggering builds, pod auto scaling etc.

 ## From Rahti Web Interface
 1. Create a new project with the "Create Project" button.